-- 1.3 Click "INSTALL" from the menu. - 1.4 The InstallShield Wizard will now start.
-Click "Next" to continue. - 1.5 The first in a series of progress-monitoring screens will let you know where you are in the setup process.
+- 1.3 Click "install". - 1.4 The InstallShield Wizard will now start.
+Click "Next" to continue.

+1.5 The first in a series of progressmonitoring screens will let you know where you are in the setup process.
 Click "Next".

-- 1.6 When the installer is done installing the software, you will see the following screen.
-Click "Finish". - 1.7 You might see a screen similar to this one.
+1.6 When the installer process is complete, you will see the following screen.
+Click "Finish".

+- Extract Instability

+The second s

+- 1.7 You might see a screen similar to this one.
 This DOES NOT mean there is a problem.
 Our software has been fully tested and is compatible with this operating system.
 Select "Continue Anyway" and follow the on-screen instructions.

+Step 2 Insert

-2. Insert Insert the Card into your Computer
+Insert the Adapter into your Computer